Milofow/Milofow/Research/UX.md

 <br>

 #### Michel
 Michel is 53 years old.
-He completed his task in INSERT SECONDS HERE seconds.
+He completed his task in 58 seconds.

 #### **Questions after the task is completed**
 1. Did you experience any frustration during your task?
 If so on a scale from 0 to 10, with 0 being not frustrated at all and 10 being frustrated at every step, how frustrated were you?